Quickstart

 Create your first synchronization

-Select a source
+Select a platform, accounts, and a source

 Item creation and deletion